jserot/fcf/README.md

 In FCF, FSMs are viewed as _functions_ .
 Here the function `gcd` describing the corresponding FSM has type `int * int -> int` (this type is automatically inferred).
 Each state is also viewed as a function.
 Here the state `compute` is described by the (local) function `compute`, which also has type `int * int -> int`.
-The three transitions originating from the corresponding state are described by three _guarded clauses_, of the form
+The transitions originating from the corresponding state are described by three _guarded clauses_, of the form

 ```